zolex/vom/README.md

-# Versatile Object Mapper
+# Versatile Object Mapper for PHP

-The Versatile Object Mapper, or in short VOM, is a library to transform any data structures into your desired models, solely by adding PHP attributes to your existing classes.
+The Versatile Object Mapper, or in short VOM, is a PHP library to transform any data structures into the desired models, solely by adding PHP attributes to your existing classes.
 It implements the symfony normalizer and denormalizer interfaces for the best interoperability.
 This is mainly useful to convert legacy, arbitrary data into strictly typed and object-oriented models, which helps to create more reliable and easier to maintain projects while increasing your productivity at the same time.